 By taking a bespoke approach that planned the learning intervention precisely around Richemont’s unique needs and circumstances, Saffron was able to make learners feel responsible for information security and equip them with the skills to confidently deal with any scenario they might come across.
 The mobile learning aspect prized by the IELA was particularly important for both embedding new practises and habits into learners, but also tracking and evaluating the success of the training.

 Florence Dambricourt, Richemont’s Security Awareness Manager, said “Tips on Security are based on common sense and most of the times pieces of information we all already have.
-Still we forgot them or failed to put them in action.
+Still, we forgot them or failed to put them into action.
 Making “The Right Choice” was about revamping our approach to create a new wave of curiosity and engagement.
 Kind of make “novel” known information.
 And it works.”

 Monika Marano, Richemont Digital Learning Specialist, added “In current times, the perception of learning has rapidly evolved thanks to the rise of new technology.
 We can learn pretty much anything, anywhere, anytime, straight from a smartphone.
 “The Right Choice” is the perfect example to highlight that learning can be fun, mobile friendly, and aesthetically appealing!”.